depot/use-action/README.md

 - `project` (optional) - A string representing the project ID to use for builds.
 This can be overridden by the `DEPOT_PROJECT_ID` environment variable or the `--project` CLI flag.
 - `token` (optional) - A string representing the API token to use for authentication.
 This can be overridden by the `DEPOT_TOKEN` environment variable.
 - `version` (optional) - A string representing the version of the Depot CLI to install (e.g. `1.2.3`).
 The default value is `latest` which will install the latest available version.
 Can also specify a semver version range selector (e.g. `0.x.x`).
+- `shim-buildx` (optional) - A boolean representing whether to install the Buildx shim.
+The default value is `true`.

 ## License